 \section{Related Work}

 \parag{SLAM-based Methods} The task of navigation has been studied in the context of simultaneous localization and mapping (SLAM) in robotics~\cite{thrun2002probabilistic}.
-Several SLAM methods comprise multiple hand-crafted modules to address strictly-defined problems in specific environments~\cite{tomatis2001combining, mur2015orb, choset2001topological}.
+Several SLAM methods comprise multiple hand-crafted modules to address strictly-defined problems in specific environments~\cite{tomatis2001combining,mur2015orb,choset2001topological}.
 These modules have been progressively replaced with learning-based functions: some approaches~\cite{chaplot2018active} implement the localization module with a neural network, while others~\cite{gupta2017cognitive} replace the metric map with a latent mapping of the environment.
 Variants of latent mapping also include a topological map whose nodes contain geometric and semantic information about the environment, as well as a global planner that relies on it~\cite{chaplot2020neural}.
-Other works replace SLAM entirely by deep models without explicit planning, and instead rely on a map or memory structure~\cite{parisotto2017neural, zhang2017neural, av2019empnet}.
+Other works replace SLAM entirely by deep models without explicit planning, and instead rely on a map or memory structure~\cite{parisotto2018neural,zhang2017neural,av2019empnet}.
 The major drawback of such methods is that they contain multiple modules that are often trained in a supervised fashion, requiring a large amount of annotated data.
-Moreover SLAM-based methods rely on the availability of position~\cite{parisotto2017neural, zhang2017neural} and depth~\cite{av2019empnet, chaplot2020neural} sensors.
-In our work, we assume that we only have access to RGB input.
+Moreover, SLAM-based methods rely on the availability of position~\cite{parisotto2018neural, zhang2017neural} and depth~\cite{chaplot2020neural,av2019empnet} sensors.
+In our work, we focus on the realistic and challenging cas with access to RGB input only.